 You may also face a PCI Compliance fee.
 Let us explain: a business owner needs to adhere to the Payment Card Industry Data Security Standard (PCI DSS), which ensures the safety of customers’ data.
 A payment processor may require this fee and in exchange provide a merchant with PCI compliant services.

 As a high-risk company, you may be required to have a rolling reserve to protect yourself from an excessive number of chargebacks.
 The size of a rolling reserve is calculated based on a 5-to-15 percentage of every transaction.
-Basically, its merchant’s earned money which can’t be accessed for some period of time – not more than half a year.
+Basically, its merchant’s earned money that is not accessed for a while – not more than half a year.

 – Fees and limitations.
-Make sure that the fees you pay for payment processor services are justified and guarantee transactions’ security.
+Make sure that the fees for credit card processing from PSP are justified and guarantee transactions’ security.
 Confirm that the limitations are not severe and won’t damage your business in the long run.
+Also beware, that fees for credit card processing for small businesses, the medium ones, and the big ones might also vary.

 – Chargeback protection and fraud-prevention system.
 That’s a self-explanatory one – a PSP should provide technical solutions to protect a merchant’s account from fraudulent transactions and chargebacks.
 A payment processor should also be compliant with common regulations, like PCI DSS, PSD2, and GDPR.